Eppo-exp/eppo-docs/docs/sdks/server-sdks/python.md

 …
 ```

-This generates a singleton client instance, that can be reused throughout the application lifecycle
+This generates a singleton client instance that can be reused throughout the application lifecycle

 ### C. Assign variations